Facebook Pixel Dr. Lily Popova Zhuhadar | Western Kentucky University

 Biography

+The impact of her research is evident through her contributions to more than 60 publications in peer-reviewed journal articles, book chapters, and national/international conference proceedings.
 She has published in many top-tier journals, including Computers in Human Behavior (Elsevier), Journal of Ambient Intelligence and Humanized Computing (Springer), Journal of the Knowledge Economy (Springer), and Social Network Analysis and Mining (Springer).
 These publications have significantly impacted her ranking on Google Scholar (link).

-Dr. Zhuhadar is a fellow of several prestigious associations, including The Institute of Electrical and Electronics Engineers (IEEE), The IEEE Women in Engineering (WIE), The AACSB International, the Association for Information Systems (AIS), the Association for the Advancement of Artificial Intelligence (AAAI), and the Association for Computing Machinery (ACM).
+Dr. Zhuhadar is a member of several prestigious associations, including The Institute of Electrical and Electronics Engineers (IEEE), The IEEE Women in Engineering (WIE), The AACSB International, the Association for Information Systems (AIS), the Association for the Advancement of Artificial Intelligence (AAAI), and the Association for Computing Machinery (ACM).

 AI & Cloud-based Platforms